Skip to main content

 Employment termination

 Termination of employment by an employer, when permitted, must provide advance notice to the employee within the minimum statutory time limit.
-Employees who resign are also required to provide advance notice within the statutory time limit.
-However, in specific circumstances, employees who resign are not required to provide advance notice (such as where the work is not the same as was agreed in their contract, if the salary was not paid in full or on time, if the employee is subject to sexual harrasssment at work).
+Employees who resign are also required to provide advance notice within the statutory time limit, subject to statutory exceptions.

 eor